-The Nigeria-Morocco Gas Pipeline Project was proposed in December 2016 following the signing of an agreement between the Nigerian National Petroleum Corporation (NNPC) and the Moroccan Office National des Hydrocarbures et des Mines (ONHYM) or rather the National Office of Hydrocarbons and Mines.
+The Nigeria-Morocco Gas Pipeline Project was proposed in December 2016 following the signing of an agreement between the Nigerian National Petroleum Corporation (NNPC) and the Moroccan Office National des Hydrocarbures et des Mines (ONHYM) or rather than the National Office of Hydrocarbons and Mines.

 In August, NNPC and ONHYM began conducting a feasibility study for the project.

 Additionally, the African Petroleum Producers Organisation (APPO) is seeking to mobilize about US $2bn of resources to fund critical areas of infrastructural collaboration within Africa.
-APPO made up of 18 member oil producing countries, accounts for nearly 95% of Africa’s oil production and at least 13% of world production.
+APPO made up of 18 member oil-producing countries, accounts for nearly 95% of Africa’s oil production and at least 13% of world production.

 In March, the front-end engineering & design entered the second phase.

-Commitment to construction of Nigeria-Morocco gas pipeline
+Commitment to the construction of the Nigeria-Morocco gas pipeline

 The Royal Cabinet of Morocco has revealed that King Mohammed VI and Muhammadu Buhari, the President of the Republic of Nigeria have recently affirmed their commitment to the construction of the Nigeria-Morocco gas pipeline.